 - This dude tried to shoot somebody, missed, and then accidentally shot himself while putting his gun back in his pants.

 - Wild Bill Hickok, in his famous duel with Davis Tutt (which helped solidify the image of the Wild West Quick Draw), apparently invoked this.
 While warning/threatening Tutt, Hickok cocked his pistol, then shoved it back into his waistband.

-- It's entire possible to carry a gun in a holster or pants pocket and not risk shooting yourself or others.
+- It's entire possible to carry a gun in a holster and not risk shooting yourself or others.
 The safest way is carrying it with the safety on or an empty chamber, though single-action weapons with the hammer down and double-action ones with a reasonably firm trigger pull are also usually safe even with a loaded chamber.
 Most modern holsters also cover the trigger to prevent accidentally pulling it while drawing the weapon.

 - There was a guy who went to see The Bourne Legacy not long after the infamous theater shooting in Colorado.
 He decided to carry his pistol in the back of his pants.
 The gun went off, putting a bullet in his ass.
 He apologised to everybody else and then drove himself to the hospital.

 - The term "Mexican style" carry refers to carrying a handgun unholstered in the waistband up front.
 It's not a pejorative, it is an homage to Mexican folk heroes who stood up to tyrants and crime lords in the 19th century, and carried this way because a holster would become prima facie evidence of owning a gun in a land where private possession of firearms is restricted and ditching the gun might be necessary in a hurry.

 - A shooter at the North Harris campus of Lone Star College in Houston attempted to put his gun in the back of his pants after trying to use it to settle an argument.
 Predictably, it discharged.